Otto Friedrich von der Groeben: Biography

 In 1686 von der Groeben joined Venetian service and fought against Turkish troops at Morea.
 On 3 January 1688 he was promoted to oberst in the Prussian Army, then in 1704, made a Royal Prussian Kammerherr.

 In 1719 von der Groeben joined the Polish army and was promoted to major general, then lieutenant general.

 Von der Groeben was married three times and had 20 children.
-He died on 30 January 1728 at his estates near Marienwerder.
+He died on 30 January 1728 at his estates near Marienwerder (Kwidzyn).